-The starting point for MSR-4 was the intersection between the latest published version of the Unicode Standards, Unicode 10.0, and the [IDNA 2008] PVALID set derived [IANAREG] from the prescriptions of [RFC5892].
-At the time of writing, the latest available set of tables in the IANA registry is based on Unicode 6.3.
-Therefore, all code points newly added to Unicode 7.0 through Unicode 10.0 are excluded from this intersection for MSR-4.
-In further analyzing the remaining set, the additional data tables provided by the Unicode Consortium for Unicode Technical Standard #46 [UTS46] and Unicode Technical Standard #39 [UTS39] for Unicode 6.3 were helpful inputs, as well as the tables in Unicode Standard Annex #31 [UAX31].
-MSR-4 provides full coverage of eligible modern-use scripts (see discussion below).
+The starting point for MSR-5 was the intersection between the latest published version of the Unicode Standards, Unicode 11.0, and the [IDNA 2008] PVALID set derived [IANAREG] from the prescriptions of [RFC5892].
+Therefore, all code points newly added to Unicode 12.0 through Unicode 13.0 are not included in this intersection for MSR-5, but deferred for future consideration.

+In further analyzing the set resulting from this intersection, the additional data tables provided by the Unicode Consortium for Unicode Technical Standard #46 [UTS46] and Unicode Technical Standard #39 [UTS39] for Unicode11.0 were helpful inputs, as well as the tables in Unicode Standard Annex #31 [UAX31].
+MSR-5 provides full coverage of eligible modern-use scripts (see discussion below).